siddhartha-gadgil/DeptWeb/_seminars/2019/2019-01-16-sanjay-ramassamy.md

 investigation.
 In this talk I will introduce some classes of partial cyclic orders for which this enumeration problem is tractable.
 Some cases require the use of a multidimensional version of the classical boustrophedon construction (a.k.a.
-Seidel-Entringer–Arnold triangle).
+Seidel-Entringer-Arnold triangle).
 The integers arising from these enumerative questions also appear as the normalized volumes of certain polytopes.